phongvanngo/lib-minhtrung/README.md

 git push heroku master
 ```

-4. Open your heroku account and click on **Open App** option in the dashboard.
+4. Open your heroku account and click on **Open App** option in the dashboard.# lib-minhtrung2